dmdixon10/dmdixon10/README.md

 - 👋 Hi, I’m @dmdixon10
 - 👀 I’m interested in ...
 Pretty much everything I Love to get up and learn everyday thats what pretty much keeps me going and motivated.
 - 🌱 I’m currently learning ...
-Information Technology Programming and Development
+Information Technology Programming and Developmen
-- 💞️ I’m looking to collaborate on ...
-Trying to learn this new art
+- - 💞️ I’m looking to collaborate on ...
+Trying to learn this new art im excited for so i can devlope my knowledge.
 - 📫 How to reach me ...
 216-551-6841

 <!---